Are you thinking of healthy ways to use the abundant mangoes in this season?

-- Better than any restaurant style mango sauce.
+- It's better than any restaurant-style mango sauce.

 - This is a perfect pair of spicy mango sauce for wings.

-- This mango dipping sauce recipe is ridiculously easy,all that you need is fresh mango.
-If you are reading this post, and fresh mango is available in your pantry?
-Go, girl, half of your work done already.
-If not, include mango in your shopping list to grab them on your next visit.
+- This mango dipping sauce is straightforward; all you need is fresh mango.
+If you read this post, is fresh mango available in your pantry?
+Go, girl, half of your work is done already.
+If not, include mangoes in your shopping list to grab them on your next visit.

-- Surprisingly mango does not cost much, and it may range around a dollar for excellent quality and size.
+- Surprisingly, mango does not cost much and may range around a dollar for excellent quality and size.

 How to choose the mango?

-The mango has to be tender to touch.
+The mango has to be tender to the touch.
 It should neither too ripen nor too firm.
-The ripen mango tends to become sweeter when cooked.
+The ripened mango tends to become sweeter when cooked.
 And counterbalance with the property of the pepper.

 Mango.
-Obviously, this is the prime ingredient for making spicy mango sauce.
+This is the prime ingredient for making spicy mango sauce.
 There are many species of mango available in the market from Kent, Ataulfo, Hayden, Francis, and Palmer, besides plenty to name.

-Above are some of the common varieties that you find in the regular grocery stores.
+Above are some common varieties you find in regular grocery stores.
 But each offers a distinct flavor and taste.
-Try working with different variety and choose your favorite.
+Try working with different varieties and choose your favorite.

 Pepper.
-Jalapeno, habanero, chipotle, Thai green chili, are some of the peppers that suit well with mango.
+Jalapeno, habanero, chipotle, and Thai green chili are some peppers that suit well with mango.
 The pepper brings the flavor and taste of mango in this recipe.
-If you do not prefer the sauce to be hotter as in ‘heat,’ remove the seeds before cooking them.
+If you do not prefer the sauce to be hotter than in 'heat,' remove the seeds before cooking them.

-Deseeding peppers help to make this spicy mango sauce mild but with the noticeable kick and instead the dish becoming unbearably hot.
+Deseeding peppers help make this spicy mango sauce mild but with a noticeable kick; instead, the dish becomes unbearably hot.

-Mak with habanero chili, and create your restaurant-style mango habanero sauce at home.
+Use habanero chili to create your restaurant-style mango habanero sauce at home.

 Lemon Juice.
-The lemon juice is the secret factor and compliments the sweetness from the mango and the heat from the pepper.
+The lemon juice is the secret factor and compliments the mango's sweetness and the pepper's heat.
 Furthermore, this gives a delightful spirit that makes this hot mango sauce.
 Lime is also a suitable replacement for lemon.

 Cilantro.
 This is an optional element when planning to store for a long time.
 The combination of mango, pepper, and cilantro makes it incredibly delicious.

 Coconut Oil.
-Coconut oil gives a rich nutty scent to the sauce.
-Choosing organic cold press coconut oil is the real game-changer in this recipe.
+Coconut oil gives a rich, nutty scent to the sauce.
+Choosing organic cold-press coconut oil is the real game-changer here.
 This coconut oil helps the sauce to be more inviting and rich.
 Alternatively, you can swap with regular cooking oil if you do not prefer coconut oil.

 How to make spicy mango sauce

 Cut the mango.
 Slice the mango according to its firmness.
-If the mango is firm to touch and you feel peeling the mango will not harm the structure of the flesh.
-Then using a vegetable peeler removes the skin and cube the flesh into pieces.
+If the mango is firm to touch and you feel peeling, the mango will not harm the structure of the flesh.
+Then, using a vegetable peeler, remove the skin and cube the flesh into pieces.

-If the skin is soft to touch then, slice the mango into two halves leaving the center intact.
+If the skin is soft, slice the mango into two halves, leaving the center intact.
 Run the knife over each half to create horizontal and vertical lines.
-Now use a spoon and run it between the flesh and the skin and release the mango cubes.
+Run a spoon between the flesh and skin and release the mango cubes.

 Bring the blender.
 I used my heavy-duty mixer.
-Place these mango cubes to the blender jar.
+Place these mango cubes in the blender jar.

 Adding other ingredients to the blender.
 Add jalapeno, lemon juice, and salt.
 Remove or leave the seeds on according to your choice.

 Pulse.
 Run the blender till the mixture becomes a smooth paste.
-I wanted my spicy mango sauce to be creamy so I grind it till it reached silky consistency.
-But if you want the sauce to be chunky, pulse the machine a couple of seconds until the sauce becomes coarse.
+I wanted my spicy mango sauce to be creamy, so I grind it till it reaches a silky consistency.
+But if you want the sauce to be chunky, pulse the machine for a couple of seconds until the sauce becomes coarse.

 Thicken.
-In a pan pour the mixture and coconut oil.
+In a pan, pour the mixture and coconut oil.
 You may also use any other cooking oil of your choice.
 Throw in the ground mango paste.
-Bring it to boil.
+Bring it to a boil.
 Add minced cilantro.

 Store.
 Store in an airtight container.
-This sauce stays good to use for upto three days in the refrigerator.
-And upto two months when frozen.
+This sauce stays in the refrigerator for up to three days.
+And up to two months when frozen.

 4 Tips to make the best spicy mango sauce

 Selecting the mango.
 Each variety of mango tastes different from each other.
-So decide the amount of salt, sugar and lemon juice respectively.
-To avoid unpleasant happening, I recommend you to check the taste of mango.
+So, decide the amount of salt, sugar, and lemon juice.
+To avoid unpleasant happening, I recommend you check the taste of mango.

 If the mango is sweet enough, then the sauce performs well with the natural sugar that comes with the mango.
 If not, add other sources of sweeteners like honey or sugar.